Glen Aplin Memorial Hall, QLD, Kambuwal, Bundjalung and Gamilaroi Country

 Show Starts 7.00pm

-Glen Aplin Memorial Hall has accessible entry (side ramp ) and has accessible bathrooms.
+Glen Aplin Memorial Hall has accessible entry (ramp) and has accessible bathrooms (wheelchair accessible).

-This project has been assisted by funding from the Southern Downs Regional Council.
+This show is supported by Southern Downs Regional Council.

 Festival of Small Halls events take place in venues operating under an approved QLD Health Covid Safe Event Checklist, and has stringent Workplace Health and Safety requirements for all travelling artists and crew.
 Under the terms and conditions of all events, you must not attend if you have any symptoms of Covid-19.

 Please do your bit to protect others and keep your community safe.